Try our free, self-paced course to get tools to support your mental wellbeing. Tap here to sign up.

 Self-care is an act of taking care of yourself physically, mentally, and emotionally.
 Research shows that acts of self-care can improve your health, lead to better productivity, and help prevent burnout.

 Something we've been learning as a society in recent years is the importance of taking care of ourselves, physically and mentally.
-Think back on your moments of resilience, and ask yourself: what can I do for myself to be as resilient as possible?
+Think back on your moments of resilience, and ask yourself: What can I do for myself to be as resilient as possible?
 What made me feel better?
 What should I avoid, that made me feel worse?

 Self-care is an act of taking care of yourself physically, mentally, and emotionally.
 Research shows that acts of self-care can improve your health, lead to better productivity, and help prevent burnout.
 Sometimes, it’s easier to put others and work before ourselves, but remember that we can’t pour from an empty cup.
 You will be able to offer more to those around you if you take care of yourself first.
 With this in mind, consider making yourself a self-care check list.
 Self-care looks different for everyone, which is completely okay.